 Students have access to the office phone to contact parents throughout the day.
 Cellular phones and wireless devices are an ever-increasing part of our school culture and we appreciate their benefits.
-However, they can be disruptive and distracting during instructional time.
+Students are encouraged to bring a robust device to aid them in their school work.
 Phone devices may be used before school, during nutrition break, at lunchtime and after school.
 Personal audio devices may be used before school, at nutrition break, lunchtime, and after school.
 Student cell phones must be turned off prior to entering classrooms.
 Students may use phones within the classroom when they have permission from their teacher.
 Please do not contact your child during class time.
 Contact the office should you need to speak with your child during class hours.
 For safety reasons the student will only use one ear bud at anytime.
+Students are not to take picture or video of any other students or staff at any time.
 Violation of the policy will result in the device being confiscated and turned in to the Administration.
 For recommendations regarding the purchase of electronic devices please see our school supply list found on the School Website.